betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3.md

 Jim Lovell accidentally keyed in a pre-flight program, `P01`, instead of star identifier `01` from the AGC's star catalog.
 This potentially corrupted key portions of the AGC's eraseable memory causing the computer to loose track of the spacecraft's position and orientation.
+It took NASA and MIT 9 long hours to radio up a fix to the problem.
 Little did Lovell know that an elementary aged school girl had helped to find this problem and a program change to fix it had been proposed months earlier.

 One user nobody had planned for was Margaret